laravel/envoyer-docs/src/quick-start.md

 ## Overview

-This section provides a step-by-step guide to configure your application and infrastructure for zero-downtime deployments with Envoyer.
+This section provides a step-by-step guide to configure your application and infrastructure for zero downtime deployments with Envoyer.

 There are four simple and intuitive steps to get started.